reciprocity/zenlib/README.md

 #### Bootstrap packages

-First, you'll need to install all packages dependencies and interlink packages locally.
+First, you'll need to install all packages dependencies, interlink packages locally and build them.
 Run this command to do it:

-`npm install && npm run bootstrap`
+`npm install && npm run bootstrap && npm run build`

 #### Run storybook